Mission and Values

 - Translate research into effective practices and sound policies; and

-- Serve North Carolina and beyond through outreach, engagement, education of citizens and health professionals, and application of solutions to health threats and problems.
+- Serve North Carolina and beyond through outreach, engagement, education of citizens and health professionals and application of solutions to health threats and problems.

-Our work is guided by strong values.
+Our work is guided by strongly held values.

-We are committed to high standards of excellence, professional ethics and personal integrity in all that we do.
+- We are committed to high standards of excellence, professional ethics and personal integrity in all that we do.

-Our experience tells us that most public health solutions require interdisciplinary inquiry, broad partnerships and public engagement for constructive action.
+- Our experience tells us that most public health solutions require interdisciplinary inquiry, broad partnerships and public engagement for constructive action.

-At the UNC Gillings School of Global Public Health, we believe we can make a world of difference, and we live that every day.
+- At the UNC Gillings School of Global Public Health, we believe we can make a world of difference, and we live that every day.

 *Antiracism: the active dismantling of systems, privileges and everyday practices that reinforce and normalize the contemporary dimensions of white dominance.
 Kimberlé Crenshaw, forthcoming